FREE TRAINING!

 For example, say I’m in the mood for some chocolate.
 One of my favorite chocolates is the Lindt 85% chocolate bar.
 Because I’m autistic and pay attention to the details of food because it influences my behaviors and portions around the food, I know that the bar has 2 columns and 5 rows making the bar have a total of 10 squares.
 One of the most appalling things to me is when people eat the chocolate without breaking the chocolate according to the pre-molded lines.
 THERE ARE PEOPLE WHO WILL JUST RANDOMLY BREAK OFF A CHUNK OF THE CHOCOLATE AND NOT BREAK OFF THE INDIVIDUAL SQUARES!
 I seriously cannot understand it.
 Anyways, for me, I always have to eat an entire row or multiple rows of the chocolate.
 I cannot eat 1 square or 3 squares because then, the bar would no longer be a "perfect" rectangle.
 However, if I had a bar that’s 3 columns instead of 2, I would be able to eat 3 squares and wouldn’t be able to eat 2 or 4.
 So you see, how I eat is wholly dependent on how my mind feels about the way the food looks when I finish.

-During my anorexia, I would base always base the amount of food I consumed on it being weighed or measured, and if we're being honest, I’d usually do both.
+During my anorexia, I would always base the amount of food I consumed on it being weighed or measured, and if we're being honest, I’d usually do both.
 For peanut butter: it was 2 tablespoons, no more no less.
 For yogurt it was: either 1 pre-portioned container, half a cup, β…” cup, ¾ cup, or 1 cup.
 Never more, and there were definitely no in-betweens.

 When I went through extreme hunger, my body was like, “neat rules, but they’re going out the window!”
 I consumed jars upon jars of nut butters in days and I could easily eat an entire 1kg tub of full-fat Greek yogurt in less than 5 minutes.
 This was very important for me to go through.
 Not only because it literally forced me to break these restrictive rules I had around portions, but my body physically needed all those calories.